-I recently combed through the dot (hidden) files in my mac’s home directory and was shocked to see just how polluted it had become.
-Now I know that there is no real downside to leaving these files where they were, but as I prefer to keep my development environment nice and tidy, I took the opportunity to take a closer look into some configurations that I had ignored up to this point.
+I recently combed through the dotfiles in my Mac’s home directory and was shocked to see just how polluted it had become.
+Now, I know that there is no real downside to leaving these files where they were, but as I prefer to keep my development environment nice and tidy, I used the opportunity to take a closer look into some Zsh configurations that I had ignored up to this point.

 Zsh config files

-If you are unfamiliar with the types of zsh configuration files and their uses, I recommend looking through this article in a great series over at scriptingosx.com.
-For this example we will keep everything in the .zshrc file.
+If you are unfamiliar with the types of zsh configuration files and their uses, I recommend reading through this article in a great series over on Scripting OS X. For this example we will keep everything in the .zshrc file.
 If one doesn’t already exist in your home folder, in the terminal run

 touch .zshrc from inside of the home directory to make one.

-The Zsh history mechanism only requires these first two parameters to be set up, but inside of the .zshrc we can configure three:
+The Zsh history mechanism only requires these first two parameters to work, but inside of the .zshrc we can configure three:

-To satisfy my original annoyance, let’s change the location of the history file.
+To resolve my original annoyance, let’s change the location of the history file.
 By default, the zsh setup wizard sets this parameter to

 HISTFILE.
 I prefer this to be kept with some other generated zsh specific files at